akash17mittal/personal-website/content/project/fitness-companion/index.md

 subtitle: An automatic gym exercise counting system using surveillance cameras
 date: 2017-07-20T01:26:22.780Z
-summary: "**Gym Companion** helps you track the workouts in the gym automatically without using any wearables.
-It recognizes the type of exercise i.e., squats, bench press, etc., counts the number of repetitions, and analyzes the pose. "
+summary: "**Gym Companion** helps you track the workouts in the gym automatically without using any wearables."
 draft: false
 featured: false
 tags: